brigittesullivan/w6-sql-project/README.md

 4. Document steps taken to do QA.
 QA is something out of habit that I as I build every query, and not a process I complete at the end.

 ## Results
-(fill in what you discovered this data could tell you and how you used the data to answer those questions)

 * Should focus streamline efforts on the USA market.
 Most revenue from this area with New York generating 25% of total revenue and Sunnyvale and Mountain view generating the other 25%.

 * Missing data for the 2nd highest revenue generating city(or cities).
 Highlights that data quality / QA is a key issue with this data.Unable to captialize on second highest revenue generating city due to data quality issue.

-*

 ## Challenges
-(discuss challenges you faced in the project

 * difficult to get a sense of the data, still unclear what is a "visitor".
 When doing QA found a data integrity issue.
 * Data Quality -
     * no clear primary keys
     * data not normalized
 * when attempting to answer Question 3: - find the total number of unique visitors (`fullVisitorID`) from starting with data, found that there is no commonality between all_sessions and analytics tables. eg., only 3% of fullvisitor ID's are found in both tables.
 Similar issue also arose when analyzing visitorid between all_sessions and analytics.

 ## Future Goals
-(what would you do if you had more time?)

-* Get better business context before implementing any of the suggestions before to confirm they are appropriate
+* Note: Get better business context before implementing any of the suggestions before to confirm they are appropriate

-Data quality:
+### Data quality:
 * Normalize the data, and perform a complete re-organization of the database.
 For example:
     * each table has a clear easily identifiable and intuitive purpose, each having unique primirary key where required, and foreign keys to link to other tables
     * clear consistent definition to identify a 'visitor', and tracking each unique site visit that visitor has made.
 If an order is placed, a orderid is created and a customer ID is also created to efficiently track purchases/orders